 Annual reevaluations may be conducted by DHS/DDS Level of Care Reviewers.
-Requirements for an DHS/DDS Level of Care Reviewer consist of a Bachelor's Degree in a human services field and one year of experience working directly with individuals with developmental disabilities; or possession of a valid permanent Oklahoma license as approved by the Oklahoma Board of Nursing to practice professional nursing and one year working directly with individuals with developmental disabilities.
+Requirements for a DHS/DDS Level of Care Reviewer consist of a Bachelor's Degree in a human services field and one year of experience working directly with individuals with developmental disabilities and four years of additional qualifying professional experience or possession of a valid permanent Oklahoma license, as approved by the Oklahoma Board of Nursing, to practice professional nursing and one year working directly with individuals with developmental disabilities.